FLUX-SE/all_docs/en_US/spat_revolution_doc/5_Spatialisation_Technology_5_5_Panning_Algorithms.md

 As we mentioned earlier, there are a few panning algorithms that are **not** _Sweet Spot_ dependent.
 Distance-base amplitude panning is one of them.
 DBAP is useful in a number of practical situations such as concerts, stage productions, installations and museum sound design where the predefined geometric speaker layouts which immersive sound fields rely on, are not possible to establish.

+DBAP was constructed with two assumptions:
+- All speakers are always active, independently of the source position.
+- The resulting level is independent of the source position.

+Only level differences are used with this panning method.

 **How does it work?**

 DBAP localises sounds towards arbitrarily positioned speakers in a space using a matrix based technique.
 It calculates signal amplitudes according to the actual positions of the speakers in a space, while making no assumptions as to where the listeners are situated.
 Speaker tuning and interesting acoustic features in a room should be utilised more when working with DBAP.

 > ★ Speakers can be freely positioned when using DBAP - look for reflections and reverberations in a room to enhance spatial aspects.

 ## K Nearest Neighbour (KNN)